MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/get-started.md

 > [!NOTE]
 >  To use [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)], you must have an [!INCLUDE[pn_Office_365](../includes/pn-office-365.md)] subscription and be set up as a [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)] user by your [!INCLUDE[pn_Office_365](../includes/pn-office-365.md)] Administrator.
 This means that your organization also needs to have a license for [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)].

-[Sign in to Social Engagement](https://social.dynamics.com/login) directly or review additional options to [access Social Engagement](sign-in.md)
+[Sign in to Market Insights](https://social.dynamics.com/login) directly or review additional options to [access Market Insights](sign-in.md)

 ## Navigate the application’s main areas
  Use the bar at the top of the page to move between all of the different areas of [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)].
 Pages that you see depend on the permissions that your system administrator assigned to you.